 Donor human milk for low-birth-weight infants

-WHO recommends that low-birth-weight infants who cannot be fed mother's own milk should be fed donor human milk.
+WHO recommends that LBW infants, including those with very low birth weight, who cannot be fed mother's own milk should be fed donor human milk.

 This recommendation is relevant for settings where safe and affordable milk-banking facilities are available or can be set up.